gchaber/irobot_takehome/README.md

 cd <root directory>
 doxygen doxygen.conf
 ```
-The HTML documentation is generated with at the path: /docs/html
+You can find the generated HTML documentation at <root directory>/docs/html

 ## Built With